2020 Mazda CX-30 vs 2020 Mazda CX-5

 What Mazda does pursuit, however, is a smooth, linear powerband that offers the driver ample power for every situation, and enough to have a little bit of fun when asked.

-The 2.5l is the only engine option for the CX-30.
+The 2.5i is the only engine option for the CX-30.

-The Mazda CX-5 uses the same 2.5 l naturally aspirated four cylinder, however gets a crucial 1 horsepower boost in power.
-Yes, thats 1 (one) horsepower change.
-The difference, however, is the CX-5 also has an optional 2.5l turbo four, which kicks out a much healthier 250 horsepower and 320 ft-lbs of torque.
+The Mazda CX-5 uses the same 2.5i naturally aspirated four cylinder as the CX-30, however as an additional engine option.
+The optional 2.5l turbo four-cylinder, which kicks out a much healthier 250 horsepower and 320 ft-lbs of torque.
 The extra power is needed, however, to move around the extra 300-500 pounds, depending on trim level.

 Compare Mazda Dealer Prices